ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 You can also request to create a subgroup to manage the quota for phi only data storage, group_name-phi for example, and it could be allocated as part of the parent quota.

-## Adjust group disk quota of subgroups and membership of groups and subgroups
+## Adjust membership of groups and subgroups

-Delegated responsible parties are able to adjust the quotas of subgroups and memberships of groups and subgroups.
+Delegated responsible parties are able to adjust the memberships of groups.

 Request the delegation of group ownership from [{{ site.cluster.email_support }}](mailto::{{ site.cluster.email_support }}).